nanasci/nanasci.github.io/_pages/about.md

   - /about.html
 ---

 I am a first-year Ph.D. student in Computer Science at CU Boulder.
-My research goal is to build intelligent agents that can efficiently learn to understand and interact with our world.
+My current research goal is to build intelligent agents that can efficiently learn to understand and interact with our world.
 My work bridges two critical areas:
 1) **Foundational Models:** Scaling the inference of pre-trained models (e.g., Large Language Models or Vision-Language-Action Models) to serve as the knowledge backbone for these agents.
 2) **Agent Learning:** Improving the generalization and sample efficiency of reinforcement learning for robotic tasks like visual navigation and manipulation.